integreat-io/integreat-transporter-mongodb/README.md

 ```

 The `path` property describes what property to set, and the property is set to
 the value of `value` or to the value of the request parameter in `param`.
+You
+also include `$`-prefixed mongo operators in `path`, and it will be handled
+correctly.

 The query object will look like this, for a request for items of type `entry`: